hyperledger/aries-rfcs/concepts/0017-attachments/README.md

   "comment": "Here's that report you asked for.", "report~attach": {
     "mime-type": "application/pdf",
-    "filename": "Garcia-inspection-March-25.png",
+    "filename": "Garcia-inspection-March-25.pdf",
     "data": {
-      ~sig": {
-        "@type":"did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/signature/1.0/ed25519Sha512_single",
-        "signature": "base64URL(ed25519 signature)",
-        "sig_data": "base64URL(64bit_integer_from_unix_epoch|msg)",
-        "signers": "base64URL(inlined_ed25519_signing_verkey)""
+      "sig": "eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9.Jpc... (bytes omitted to shorten) ...lfQ.dBjftJeZ4CVP-mB92K27uhbUJU1p1r_wW1gFWFOEjXk", }
     }
   }
 }
-}
 ```

-This technique is not available for inlined attachments or for attachments that are embedded or appended as JSON, because there is no way to enforce canonicalization of the JSON.
+This technique is not available for inlined attachments or for attachments that are embedded or appended as JSON, because there is no way to enforce canonicalized JSON as input to the signing algorithm.

 ### Choosing the right approach